 - Website: www.monday.com

-- Pricing: Starts at $8 per user/month (billed annually).
+- Pricing: Starts at $8 per user per month (billed annually).

-Jobber is built specifically for field service businesses and is a top pick for painting contractors.
+Jobbe is specifically built for field service businesses and is a top pick for painting contractors.

-This tool helps streamline many parts of your business, such as quoting, scheduling, and invoicing, so you can spend less time on paperwork and more time painting.
+This tool helps streamline various aspects of your business, including quoting, scheduling, and invoicing, allowing you to spend less time on paperwork and more time on painting.

 For instance, you can create quotes and send them directly to clients, who can accept them online.